Dasian/cornelius/README.md

 # Features
 - All privileged commands are controlled through a pm with a recognized admin
-- Create, save, and send custom embedded
+- Create, save, and send custom embedded messages
 - Send regular custom messages
 - Ping roles with with an embedded message